Value-Function-based Sequential Minimization for Bi-level Optimization: Experimental Results

-In Figure~\ref{fig:hyperparameters}, we compare the performance under different settings.
-We analyze the impact of $T_{\z}$ and $T_{\y}$ respectively, on the convergence results for varied regularization coefficients $\mu$ and $\theta$. $T_{\z}$ and $T_{\y}$ are the number of iterations for gradient descent on LL sub-problems in Eq.~\eqref{eq:z*} and simple BLO problems in Eq.~\eqref{eq:y*}, which affect the accuracy of the obtained solution.
-Figure~\ref{subfig:sigma0.01} shows that the increasing of $T_{\y}$ and $T_{\z}$ abnormally leads to the deviation of the solution, since with larger regularization coefficients $\mu$ and $\theta$, the regularized problems are away from the original problems.
-Figure~\ref{subfig:sigma0.001} shows that smaller regularization coefficients may not completely overcome the ill condition of the LL problem, which means the small coefficients cause the approximate problem to remain a little ill-conditioned, resulting in the instability of the surfaces.
+\textbf{Effect of hyper-parameters.} We next evaluate the effect of various hyper-parameters in the 2-dimensional case ($n=2$).
+In Figure~\ref{fig:hyperparameters}, we compare the errors under different settings of~$T_{\z}$, $T_{\y}$, $\mu$ and~$\theta$.
+In Figure~\ref{subfig:sigma0.01}, with larger regularization coefficients $\mu$ and $\theta$, the regularized problems are away from the original problems.
+Figure~\ref{subfig:sigma0.001} shows that smaller~$\mu$ and $\theta$ may not completely overcome the ill condition of the LL problem, which means the small coefficients cause the approximate problem to remain a little ill-conditioned, resulting in the instability of the surfaces.
 Hence, it is not an easy task to determine the regularization coefficients.
-Since the selection of such parameters is often highly related to the specific problem, in order to maintain the fairness for comparing the computational burden with existing methods, we set $T_{\z}+2T_{\y}=T$ (because we need to calculate the gradient of two functions $F$ and $f$ for a $T_{\y}$-step gradient descent) in all experiments.
+Since the selection of such parameters is often highly related to the specific problem, in order to maintain the fairness for comparing the computational burden with other methods, we set $T_{\z}+2T_{\y}=T$ in all experiments (because we need to calculate the gradient of two functions $F$ and $f$ for the $T_{\y}$-step gradient descent).

+Figure~\ref{fig:hyperparameter} shows the effect of $\mu$,~$\theta$, and~$\sigma$ on the convergence results.
+Figure~\ref{subfig:theta and mu} reveals the effect of regularization coefficients $\mu$ and~$\theta$.
+We find that when $\mu=0$, the collapse may occur (with the collapse rate at around $44\%$), which indicates the necessity of adding the regularization term to avoid collapse and improve the computational stability.
+Figure~\ref{subfig:theta mu sigma} shows that it is a good choice to use smaller $\mu, \theta$ and larger $\sigma$ with a suitable decay factor to avoid the offset of solution and achieve better convergence.
+Figure~\ref{fig:L} further analyzes the effect of $L$, the number of inner-loop iterations, on the convergence speed.
+It can be seen that the smaller $L$ is, the higher convergence speed can be obtained, so we set~$L=1$ in all experiments.